Go with the flow

 - Women’s rights.
 As a Muslim country, Morocco comes with its specific views on women’s role in society.
 If you’re a single woman, wearing a wedding band on your ring finger can help avoid any prying questions into your marital status, remembering that it’s not as common in Morocco for women to put career and education before marriage and family.

-- While it’s fine to chat about your job or career, it’s best not to disclose how much you earn.
+- Your income.
+While it’s fine to chat about your job or career, it’s best not to disclose how much you earn.
 As is common when travelling in developing countries, local incomes are no match to our minimum wages and quality of life, so it’s important not to go into too much detail, out of sensitivity.